-Originating from the landlocked and flat prairies of Canada, I serendipitously ended up on the path of a marine biologist studying corals of the Great Barrier Reef at James Cook University in Townsville, Australia.
-My PhD project aims to develop an eco-evolutionary model of coral thermal tolerance in the context of thermal anomalies caused by climate change (see my Research tab for more info).
+I serendipitously ended up on the path of a marine biologist studying corals of the Great Barrier Reef despite originating from the landlocked and flat prairies of Canada.
+My PhD project at James Cook University (Townsville, Australia) aimed to develop an eco-evolutionary model of coral thermal tolerance in the context of thermal anomalies caused by climate change.

 The overarching question of my PhD was undoubtedly:

 Will coral evolution be able to keep pace with climate change?

 For more information, check out my Research tab!

 I started as a behavioural ecologist, but now focus on evolutionary questions at the population level using mechanistic models in R and using forward genetic simulation in SLiM.
 Ultimately, I hope to combine aspects of both behaviour and eco-evolutionary modelling to better predict population and community responses to anthropogenic climate change.

 I am also interested in other biological questions related to causal analysis, bayesian analysis, and meta-analysis; improving diversity, equity, and inclusion (DEI) in science; and improving the openness, reliability/repeatability, and transparency (ORT) of science.

 If you are interested in collaborating on a project or seeking advice on statistical analysis, feel free to contact me.